jivadevoe/UIAlertView-Blocks/README.md

 This is a quickie little category on UIAlertView which enables you to use blocks to handle the button selection instead of implementing a delegate.

+This fork adds a convenience method to quickly create no-op buttons, useful for the "cancel" button where you don't need it to do anything special.

 HOW IT WORKS
 ------------